dmbaturin/iproute2-cheatsheet/site/index.md

 ip tuntap add dev tun2 mode tun user 1000 group 1001
 ```

-<h3 id="ip-tuntap-add-pi">Add an TUN/TAP device using an alternate packet format</h3>
+<h3 id="ip-tuntap-add-pi">Add a TUN/TAP device using an alternate packet format</h3>

 Add meta information to each packet received over the file descriptor.
 Very few programs expect this information, and programs that don't expect it will not function correctly with a device in this mode.